Undergraduate study | French

 Why study French in Edinburgh?

 French is one of the most widely spoken languages in the world.
-At Edinburgh, you'll learn about French and Francophone literature, cinema, art, political and philosophical ideas, all of which have played a key role in shaping our modern civilisation, as well as mastering the language itself.
+At Edinburgh, you'll learn about French and Francophone literature, cinema, art, political and philosophical ideas, as well as mastering the language itself.

-Join French and Francophone Studies, and you’ll be part of one of the largest subject areas in a School passionate about languages, literatures and cultures, benefitting from a wide range of courses, great resources and friendly staff who are experts in their fields.
+Join French and Francophone Studies, and you’ll be part of one of the largest subject areas in a School passionate about languages, literatures and cultures from around the globe.
+You will benefit from a wide range of courses, great resources and friendly staff who are experts in their fields.
+There are lots of French-focused activities, societies and clubs in Edinburgh, including the Students' Association's Escogriffes theatre society.
 We are home to the Centre de Recherches Francophones Belge and have excellent links with the Institut Français d’Ecosse.